aquainnis/aquainnis.github.io/content/authors/luke-hargreaves/_index.md

   url: "https://aquainnis.com"

 # Short bio (displayed in user profile at end of posts)
-bio: Ex-Amazon executive and clean technology entrepreneur with 15+ years of experience in cloud architecture, sustainability solutions, and global business development.
+bio: Ex-Amazon thought leader and clean technology entrepreneur with 15+ years of experience in cloud architecture, sustainability solutions, and global business development.
 Proven track record of scaling teams from startup to enterprise level.

 # Should the user's education and interests be displayed?
 display_education: true